anseljh/obsidian-vectorize/README.md

 ## How It Works

 1. **Embedding Generation**: Your note content is sent to Ollama, which generates a 768-dimensional vector representing the semantic meaning
-2. **Vector Storage**: These embeddings are stored in Milvus along with note metadata
+2. **Vector Storage**: These embeddings are stored in Chroma along with note metadata
-3. **Similarity Search**: When searching, Milvus uses cosine similarity to find the most semantically similar notes
+3. **Similarity Search**: When searching, Chroma uses cosine similarity to find the most semantically similar notes
 4. **Smart Updates**: Only notes that have been modified are reprocessed

 ## Development